 ShipBob provides this flexibility.
-For example, ShipBob has fulfillment centers across the US, including international locations, which allows brands the ability to distribute inventory and take advantage of the extensive geographic footprint to broaden their customer reach.
+For example, ShipBob has fulfilment centres across the US, including international locations, which allows brands the ability to distribute inventory and take advantage of the extensive geographic footprint to broaden their customer reach.

 Don’t want to hire and manage a warehouse team

-When it comes to the most important hires for your ecommerce business, you’d like to prioritize roles that would grow your business (such as marketing roles or partnerships) rather than roles that can be easily outsourced.
-Hiring full-time labor to run a warehouse or fulfillment center can be a waste of your money and time, especially if your business only needs the extra help seasonally.
+When it comes to the most important hires for your ecommerce business, you’d like to prioritise roles that would grow your business (such as marketing roles or partnerships) rather than roles that can be easily outsourced.
+Hiring full-time labour to run a warehouse or fulfilment centre can be a waste of your money and time, especially if your business only needs the extra help seasonally.